 And all this clutter and negative sentiment makes it hard to build a recognizable brand, and even more so, one people actually hold in high regard.

 As many companies fight for awareness with more and more un-targeted dollars, exacerbating the problem with more saturation, Bombora demonstrates an alternative course.
 An option that prioritizes buying experiences and creating customer value.
-A more compassionate approach.
+A more compassionate approach – with Intent data.

 With a mission to “revolutionize the way businesses market and sell to other businesses through transparent data built on an ecosystem of quality, collaboration, and innovation,” Bombora’s vision is “a world in which business buyers value sales and marketing for their relevance, timeliness, and accuracy.”
 But in order to help our customers achieve this, we first have to practice sustainability ourselves.